 If we consider that any breach of these terms has occurred, we may (without limiting any other rights we may have), immediately temporarily or permanently withdraw your right to use the platform.

 The raw data uploaded to the platform by law firms will be aggregated and used to generate reports in a statistical or summary form.
-You are responsible for ensuring that any raw data or other information uploaded to the platform (or otherwise provided to InterLaw Diversity Forum) is accurate, true and up to date.
+You, the Law Firm Participant, are responsible for ensuring that any raw data or other information uploaded to the platform (or otherwise provided to InterLaw Diversity Forum) is accurate, true, and up to date.
 You agree to assist and co-operate with InterLaw Diversity Forum in verifying any raw data or other information uploaded or provided to the extent InterLaw Diversity Forum reasonably requires.

 We have the right to disclose your identity to any third party who is claiming that any information uploaded by you to the platform constitutes a violation of their intellectual property rights or of their right to privacy.